-Black Hawk, or Makataimeshekiakiak as he was known to his Sauk tribesmen, was born near Rock Island
+Black Hawk, or Makataimeshekiakiak as he was known to his Sauk tribesmen, was born near Rock Island, IL.

 During the War of 1812, Black Hawk fought for the British under the leadership of the famous Shawnee Chief Tecumseh.